Kitura/Kitura/README.md

       ])
   ```

-4. Import Kitura module in your code (Sources/main.swift):
+4. In `Sources/main.swift`, import the Kitura module.

   ```swift
   import Kitura
   ```

 5. Add a router and a path:

   ```swift